Frequently Asked Questions

-Your banner number is your Student ID number.
-The number begins with the capital letter “A” preceded with a series of 8 numbers, and can be located on your OneStop through Web Self Service under personal information.
+Your Banner number is your Student ID number.
+The number begins with the capital letter “A” followed by a series of 8 numbers, and it can be located on your OneStop through Web Self Service under personal information.
 It is important to always know your Banner Number!

 Who is the Graduate Advisor and/or Coordinator of my graduate program?

 Your graduate academic advisor is assigned through your department of study.
 You must be advised by your Graduate Advisor or Coordinator before you can register for your graduate courses.
 Your Graduate Advisor or Coordinator can answer all of your questions related to specific details about your coursework and departmental requirements.
 Your graduate advisor can be located through Web Self Service on OneStop under Student – Registration.
 Seek their assistance; they are willing and able to serve you during your studies.